Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 Carrie gritted her teeth and finally moved.

-She didn’t see them and wondered if they had gone upstairs or even outside.
+Carrie looked around again, her heart beating faster.
+Were Eric and Ann nearby, ready to … ?
+No. She didn’t see them and wondered if they had gone upstairs or even outside.
 Maybe Lin actually threw them out?

 Carrie wished she knew for certain if Eric and Ann were still there.
 It was bad enough that other people gave her the long look every so often.
-How long could she push her luck?
+How far could she push her luck?

 The party meanwhile seemed to have gained an uncanny life of its own after its mistress had abandoned it.
 And that life was self-replicating chaos.
 People had upended pallets and thrown the pillows around.
 There was dancing everywhere now, even in the hallways and some of the rooms on the ground floor.
 The ex-dining hall itself had in effect become a complete symbiosis between a hammering beat and thrashing bodies.
 There were already many overturned bottles and splotches of beer and other liquids on the floor.
 It was a wonder nobody seemed to have stepped on the bottles yet.